Flat Bands and Ferrimagnetic Order in Electronically Correlated Dice-Lattice Ribbons: Edge Currents and Edge States

 \subsubsection{Edge Currents in $N \times N$ System}

-As further test of the reliability of using finite systems to address the topology of dice lattices, in Fig.~\ref{Fig: CC 12x12} we have calculated the charge current for the case of OBC along both directions, in the presence of both spin-orbit coupling and an external magnetic field.
-We use a cluster that mimics the two-dimensional systems, namely with the same number of unit cells along both directions.
-In Fig.~\ref{Fig: CC 12x12} it is obvious to the eye that edge currents develop for a 12$\times$12 cluster, as expected.
-We have confirmed the same for up to 30$\times$30 clusters, but displaying the smaller system 12$\times$12 as illustration provides better clarity to the readers.
-The dangling sites, unavoidable in OBC$\times$OBC geometries, have zero current, obvious due to current conservation.
-In fact, we confirmed explicitly charge conservation at every site of the lattice as a test of our codes.
-In the two vertices without dangling sites, the current is more extended into the bulk than at the straight line edges where the currents are very confined to the frontier.
-Intuitively, this makes sense due to the sudden direction change of the current.
+As further test of the finite-size dice ribbons, in Fig.~\ref{Fig: CC 12x12} we calculated the charge current for OBC along both directions, with both nonzero $\lambda$ and $B$.
+First, we use a cluster mimicking two dimensions, with the same number of unit cells along both directions.
+In Fig.~\ref{Fig: CC 12x12} edge currents develop for a 12$\times$12 cluster, as expected.
+We confirmed the same for up to 30$\times$30 clusters, but displaying the smaller system 12$\times$12 provides better clarity.
+The dangling sites of the OBC$\times$OBC geometries have zero current due to current conservation.
+In fact, we confirmed explicitly charge conservation at every site.
+In the two vertices without dangling sites, where the current changes direction abruptly, this current extends more into the bulk than at the straight edges.